KelseyCreekSoftware/KelseyCreekSoftware/IQ-File-Information.md

 (Within BLUE / Platinum, internal subtypes (TYPE = 1999, 2000, 3000, 4000, 5000, 6000))

 For more information, see [Blue File Project Notes](Blue-File-1-1-Project-Notes.md).

+## SignalHound - Spike software

+I/Q data is stored in a .iq file.

+XML data is stored in detached .xml file described in the Spike user manual - https://signalhound.com/sigdownloads/Spike/Spike-User-Manual.pdf

+For more information, see [Signal Hound Spike IQ Project Notes](Signal-Hound-Spike-IQ-Project-Notes.md).

 ## Rohde and Schwarz - I/Q Data File Format (iq-tar)

 I/Q data is packed in a file with the extension `.iq.tar`.
 An iq-tar file contains I/Q data in binary format together with meta information that describes the nature and the source of data, e.g. the sample rate.
 The objective of the iq-tar file format is to separate I/Q data from the meta information while still having both inside one file.
 In addition, the file format allows you to preview the I/Q data in a web browser, and allows you to include user-specific data.

 https://www.rohde-schwarz.com/us/applications/converting-r-s-i-q-data-files-application-note_56280-35531.html